UWMadisonUcomm/uw-ui-toolkit/README-Maven.md

 ### Local Maven Build How To

-If you have local modifications you need to depend on, and want to install locally, simply execute o create a jar and install it in your local maven repository:
+If you have local modifications you need to depend on, and want to install locally, simply execute to create a jar and install it in your local maven repository:

     mvn install

+Requires Maven be installed and on your PATH.
 Maven will download the specified release from github (controlled via the *upstreamVersion* property), unpack it into the target directory, and repack with the folders in the correct locations per the Servlet 3.0 Resources specification.